gkohri/discreteRNG/README.md

 ## Zipf-Mandelbrot

-The Zipf-Mandelbrot distribution is finds uses in many applications.
+The Zipf-Mandelbrot distribution finds uses in many applications.
 The general form of the probability mass function is:

 > f(k;N,q,s) = 1/( H(N,q,s)*(k+q)^s )